 There are no data on the presence of anakinra in either human or animal milk or the effects on milk production.
 Limited data from a small retrospective study and postmarketing case reports do not establish an association between maternal anakinra use during lactation and adverse effects in breastfed infants.
 These limited data during lactation preclude a clear determination of the risk of anakinra to an infant during lactation.
 The developmental and health benefits of breast-feeding should be considered along with the clinical need for anakinra in the mother and any potential adverse effects to the nursing infant from anakinra or from the underlying maternal condition.
 Guidelines suggest that until further data are available, anakinra use in patients with RA should be approached with caution and avoided if possible during breast-feeding.

 Anakinra acts similarly to the native interleukin-1 receptor antagonist (IL-1Ra).
-IL-1Ra blocks the effects of IL-1 by competitively inhibiting the binding of IL-1, specifically IL-1alpha and IL-1beta, to the interleukin-1 type 1 receptor (IL-1R1), which is expressed in a wide variety of tissues.
+IL-1Ra blocks the effects of IL-1 by competitively inhibiting the binding of IL-1, specifically IL-1 alpha and IL-1 beta, to the interleukin-1 type 1 receptor (IL-1R1), which is expressed in a wide variety of tissues.
 IL-1Ra is part of the feedback loop that is designed to balance the effects of inflammatory cytokines.
-IL-1 is one of the primary pro-inflammatory cytokines associated with rheumatoid arthritis, acting synergistically with tumor necrosis factor-alpha (TNF-alpha).
+IL-1 is 1 of the primary pro-inflammatory cytokines associated with rheumatoid arthritis, acting synergistically with tumor necrosis factor-alpha (TNF-alpha).
 Both IL-1 and TNF-alpha are expressed in the synovium of rheumatoid arthritis patients, although, IL-1, specifically IL-1beta, is secreted to a greater extent than TNF-alpha.
 IL-1 causes cartilage degradation by inducing the rapid loss of proteoglycans and stimulating the production of neutral proteinases in chondrocytes.
 Since IL-1 stimulates osteoclasts, bone resorption occurs.
-Rheumatoid arthritis patients who have bone erosions also have higher synovial fluid levels of IL-1 than rheumatoid arthritis patients with no bone erosions.
-These higher levels of IL-1 cannot be overcome by endogenous IL-1Ra.
+Rheumatoid arthritis patients who have bone erosions also have higher synovial fluid concentrations of IL-1 than rheumatoid arthritis patients with no bone erosions.
+These higher concentrations of IL-1 cannot be overcome by endogenous IL-1Ra.
 By administering exogenous IL-1Ra (i.e., anakinra), the erosive bone effects and bone resorption associated with IL-1 may be inhibited.

 Anakinra is given subcutaneously.
 In patients with rheumatoid arthritis (RA), no unexpected accumulation of anakinra was observed after daily subcutaneous doses for up to 24 weeks.
 The terminal half-life of anakinra ranges from 4 to 6 hours among patients with RA.
 Among patients with Neonatal Onset Multisystem Inflammatory Disease (NOMID), the median half-life was 5.7 hours (range, 3.1 to 28.2 hours).
 Anakinra is renally eliminated; the mean clearance of the drug increases with increasing creatinine clearance and body weight.